 – Bronzer –

 I got a sample of the Benefit Hoola Bronzing Powder in Natural Bronze and love the color (more of a neutral than a warm orange) and coverage, but I feel like a bronzer is one place you could save a little bit of money since the base of your face is already set and you’re just adding a bit of sun-kissed glow and contour.
-Ulta Matte Bronzer would be a great alternative with a neutral color base and no shimmer, which I personally do not like in a bronzer.
+NYX Matte Bronzer is a great alternative with a neutral color base and no shimmer, which I personally do not like in a bronzer.
+I also love that it has different color options for women like me with a lighter skin tone.
 I use a brush to apply the bronzer on the upper portion of my forehead around the hairline, just under the cheekbones, and around my jawline.

 – Blush –